dozencrows/RandomSeq/README.md

 * Encoder: turn to change setting values, press to cycle through settings
 * In 1:    clock input; at least peaking at +1V to synchronise.
 * In 2:    threshold offset CV; -5V to +5V offsets threshold value between -half and +half its range
+  * So if you set the threshold to mid position with the encoder, -5V on CV will offset it to its minimum and +5V on CV will offset it to its maximum.
 * Out:     quantised 1V/Octave output CV

 There are five settings to cycle through on the encoder: